corinnajentzsch/corinnajentzsch.github.io/cv.md

 ### Presentations

+2015
+“The Fragmentation and Alliance of Pro-Government Militias.
+Theory and Evidence from Mozambique.”
+Paper presented at the International Studies Association’s Annual Meeting, New Orleans, February 18-21.

 2014
 “The Diffusion of Militias in Civil Wars: Peasant Resistance to Wartime Violence in Post-Independent Mozambique.”
-Paper presented at the Workshop Milizen und die Herstellung von (Un-)Sicherheit, Osnabrück, Germany, July 10-11, 2014.
+Paper presented at the Workshop Milizen und die Herstellung von (Un-)Sicherheit, Osnabrück, Germany, July 10-11.

 2013
 “‘Sharpen your hoes and picks.’
 Peasant Mobilization for Self-Defense during Mozambique’s Post-Independence War (1976-1992).”
-Paper presented at the Order, Conflict, and Violence Speaker Series, Yale University, April 9, 2013, and Harvard-Yale-MIT Graduate Conference on Political Violence, Harvard University, Cambridge, MA, April 27, 2013.
+Paper presented at the Order, Conflict, and Violence Speaker Series, Yale University, April 9, 2013, and Harvard-Yale-MIT Graduate Conference on Political Violence, Harvard University, Cambridge, MA, April 27.

 2013
 “The Power of a Vaccine: Peasant Resistance to Wartime Violence in Post-Independence Mozambique.”
-Paper presented at the North East Workshop on Southern Africa (NEWSA), Burlington, VT, April 19-21, 2013.
+Paper presented at the North East Workshop on Southern Africa (NEWSA), Burlington, VT, April 19-21.

 2012
 “People Tired of War: Militias and the Dynamics of War in Mozambique, 1982-92.”
-Paper presented at the Conference Paramilitaries, Civil Defense Forces and Militias in Civil Wars, Yale University, New Haven, CT, October 19-20, 2012.
+Paper presented at the Conference Paramilitaries, Civil Defense Forces and Militias in Civil Wars, Yale University, New Haven, CT, October 19-20.

 2012
 “People Tired of War: Popular Self-Defense and the Dynamics of War in Nampula and Zambézia provinces.”
 Paper presented at the Workshop Provincial wars?
-Local dynamics of the armed conflict in Mozambique, 1977-1992, IESE, Maputo, Mozambique, July 23, 2012.
+Local dynamics of the armed conflict in Mozambique, 1977-1992, IESE, Maputo, Mozambique, July 23.

 2011
 “Counterinsurgent Militias and the Dynamics of Civil War.”
-Paper presented at the International Studies Association’s Annual Meeting, Montréal, March 16-19, 2011.
+Paper presented at the International Studies Association’s Annual Meeting, Montréal, March 16-19.

 ### Teaching experience